londhea/spring-batch-mysql-to-csv-spring-boot/README.md

 # spring-batch-mysql-to-csv-spring-boot
-In this Project, We have created Spring Boot proejct to Convert Data From MySql database to CSV using Spring Batch
+In this Project, I have created Spring Boot project to Convert Data From MySql database to CSV using Spring Batch